Get the best picture on your TV

 Note: If you're used to watching with contrast and brightness set high, you may find the picture seems a bit dull with those controls adjusted to more realistic levels.
 If so, try living with the new settings for at least a week before changing them back.
 It can take that long for our eyes to appreciate a more naturally balanced picture.

 Level 3: Calibration

 If you want to take a lot of the guesswork out of adjusting your TV's settings, and get excellent results, consider purchasing a calibration DVD or Blu-ray disc.
 These discs include test patterns or specially created scenes that make it easy to match your TV's color, contrast, black level, etc. to broadcast industry standards.
 If you own a Blu-ray player, one of the best calibration discs we've tried is the Spears & Munsil High Definition Benchmark Blu-ray disc.
-The creators of the disc are currently at work on an updated version, which is scheduled to be available sometime in March, 2013.

 If you want to be 100% sure you're getting the best possible picture your TV can deliver, consider having your set calibrated by a certified professional.
 These experts come armed with specialized test equipment, plus the knowledge and experience to confidently dig deep into your TV's "service menu" — an area best left to experts.
 This service typically runs $250-$400.
 To locate a calibrator near you, visit the Imaging Science Foundation website.